Categorized | Crafty Stuff

 Admire your handiwork and start playing with your new, Bendy, Grabby, Super Duper AWESOME Elf.
 My elf is named Wyatt.
 After his surgery, Wyatt explored his new superpowers.

-Go ahead, make mischief and new memories with your hacked Bendeable, Grippable Elf on the Shelf!
+Go ahead, make mischief and new memories with your hacked Bendable, Grippable Elf on the Shelf!

 Check My Week 1 and Week 2 Elf on the Shelf Ideas.
-You can also find my Inappropriate Elf on the Shelf contest entry Dexter the Elf here.
+You can also find 12 more ideas, like the Googly Eye-er Elf, on the 12 Elf on the Shelf Ideas post.

 UPDATE: I added looped velcro to the other side of his hands to allow him to ability to clasp his hands in two ways- one as if in prayer and the other which is just adorable!